Sustainability

 In addition, we are developing systems and environments in which all employees can work with good health and vitality.
 Under the Company-wide health promotion system that actively supports each employee's efforts to maintain and improve their health, we are propelling company-wide health promotion activities.

-In fiscal 2021, we held an e-learning program on promoting good health for all employees (98% participation rate) to prevent and ameliorate lifestyle-related diseases.
-In addition, we are encouraging medical checkups for those with severe lifestyle-related diseases, strengthening health guidance for those who are in the preliminary stages of such diseases, and providing health guidance for those with inappropriate lifestyles.
+In fiscal 2024, we held an e-learning programs to prevent and ameliorate lifestyle-related diseases and mental health problems, as well as e-learning on mental and physical health education for all employees (Number of participants: 19,551) , as well as education for learning how to care for subordinates (line care) for senior managers in positions of leadership in the workplace (Number of participants: 2,793) .
+In addition, we are encouraging medical checkups for those with severe lifestyle-related diseases, eliminating work-related interruptions to treatment, strengthening health guidance for those who are in the preliminary stages of such diseases, and providing health guidance for those with inappropriate lifestyles.

-Our stress check system, which is designed to prevent mental health problems among workers, has become widespread among our employees, more than 91% of them take the test.
+Our stress check system, which is designed to prevent mental health problems among workers, has become widespread among our employees (Number of people taking the stress check in 2024: 17,140).
 We also conduct collective analysis on an ongoing basis and use the results to improve our workplaces.
 In addition, we provide mental health education from various perspectives, including sleep education and stress coping methods, according to the characteristics of our business bases—factories, head office, and divisions—to emphasize self-care and line care.

 Furthermore, we have set up a 24-hour health hotline to provide physical and mental health counseling to employees and their families at any time while strictly protecting their privacy.